 (2) The local agency shall adopt an ordinance that sets forth the administrative procedure that shall govern the imposition, enforcement, collection, and administrative review by the local agency of the administrative fines or penalties for water theft.

-(3) The local agency shall establish a process for granting a hardship waiver to reduce the amount of the fine imposed for water theft upon a showing by the responsible party that payment of the full amount of the fine would impose an undue financial burden on the responsible party.

 (b) If the water theft is committed via meter tampering in violation of an ordinance adopted under this section, it is punishable as follows:

-(1) A fine not exceeding one hundred thirty dollars ($130) for a first violation.
+(1) A fine not exceeding five hundred dollars ($500) for a first violation.

-(2) A fine not exceeding seven hundred dollars ($700) for a second violation of the same ordinance within one year of the first violation.
+(2) A fine not exceeding five thousand dollars ($5,000) for a second violation of the same ordinance.

-(3) A fine not exceeding one thousand three hundred dollars ($1,300) for the third violation and each additional violation of the same ordinance within one year of the first violation.
+(3) A fine not exceeding ten thousand dollars ($10,000) for the third violation and each additional violation of the same ordinance.

-(c) All other forms of water theft in violation of an ordinance adopted under this section are punishable as follows:
+(c) All other forms of water theft in violation of an ordinance adopted under this section, including but not limited to unauthorized use of a fire hydrant or fire detector check (DC), are punishable as follows:

-(1) A fine not exceeding one thousand dollars ($1,000) for a first violation.
+(1) A fine not exceeding two thousand five hundred dollars ($2,500) for a first violation.

-(2) A fine not exceeding two thousand dollars ($2,000) for a second violation of the same ordinance within one year.
+(2) A fine not exceeding five thousand dollars ($5,000) for a second violation of the same ordinance.

-(3) A fine not exceeding three thousand dollars ($3,000) for each additional violation of the same ordinance within one year.
+(3) A fine not exceeding tenthousand dollars ($10,000) for each additional violation of the same ordinance.

 (d) For purposes of this section, the following definitions apply: